it-at-m/helm-charts/charts/refarch-templates/README.md

 #### Base information

 Base information involves setting the module name and the docker image (and tag) to use.
-Additionally, you can override the `pullPolicy`, which is set to `IfNotPresent` by default.
+Additionally, you can override the `pullPolicy`, which is set to `Always` by default.

 Example:
 ```yaml